 There likely has never been an infrastructure project as eagerly anticipated as the Second Avenue Subway.
-Decades in the making (the original proposal commenced in 1919, but the Great Depression prevented work from starting, and construction started in 1972 before being halted in 1975 due to the city’s fiscal crisis), the first phase launched on New Year’s Day, extending the Q line 3 stops (72nd street, 86th street, and 96th street).
-New York City’s biggest expansion of the system in 50 years, the Second Avenue Subway will officially be the T line.
+Decades in the making (the original proposal commenced in 1919, but the Great Depression prevented work from starting, and construction began in 1972 before being halted in 1975 due to the city’s fiscal crisis), the first phase launched on New Year’s Day, extending the Q line 3 stops (72nd street, 86th street, and 96th street).
+New York City’s most significant expansion of the system in 50 years, the Second Avenue Subway will officially be the T line.
 The service will ultimately extend from the Financial District to 125th street.

 Previously, those residing on the East Side had limited transit options.
-The 4, 5, and 6 subway lines run on Lexington Ave, but those who reside east of this point had to make other arrangements, such as enduring a long walk.
+The 4, 5, and six subway lines run on Lexington Ave, but those who reside east of this point had to make other arrangements, such as enduring a long walk.
 However, this created a situation where those living in Yorkville were able to snatch up lower prices for their apartments than other areas of the city.
 This area is considered a subsection of the Upper East Side, generally defined as running from 79th Street to 97th Street, between Third Avenue and FDR Drive.